pietronvll/spectraformer/logbook.md

+#### Jul 15, 2025

+90945 - this is the best step (epoch 387) for **min62**: a model trained without filtered dataset trick.
+Is it that I am stuck with lack of data?
+Or data is of bad quality and the predictor jumps around 1 STD away from the mean spectrum point?
+Let's enlarge the dataset with idk 15s acquisition or 20s...

 #### Jul 14, 2025

 Trying to remove as many garbage from git as I can to decrease the weight on the cluster.